Quick Summary of Demon Slayer Episode 5

 Want to know how jumpy this show makes me?
 I wasn’t thinking, “Awww, touching reunion!”
-I was thinking, “Dang, I hope she doesn’t eat him!
+Then I was thinking, “Dang, I hope she doesn’t eat him!
 I hope she hasn’t already eaten Sakonji!”

 I was much relieved (if still a bit jumpy) when Nezuko just hugged him.
-I was even more relieved when Sakonji came into sight carrying wood.
+Though I was even more relieved when Sakonji came into sight carrying wood.
 I found it touching that he just dropped the whole bundle and joined in what was now a group hug.
 You could even see the tears behind his mask!